microsoft/TechConnect2025-Lab210/skillable/exercise1.md

-**Build M365 Declarative Agents & API Actions with Copilot Studio Workshop**
+## Build M365 Declarative Agents & API Actions with Copilot Studio Workshop

--->In this lab you’ll work with Microsoft Copilot Studio to build your first declarative agent , you’ll then publish this copilot to Microsoft 365 Copilot

-In the second half of this workshop, you'll extend your copilot with an out of the box connector
+In this lab you’ll first work with Microsoft Copilot Studio to build your first declarative agent, you’ll then publish this copilot to Microsoft 365 Copilot.
+Next, in the second half of this workshop, you'll extend your copilot with an out of the box connector.

-The green text with the **T** icon can be clicked on and will be typed automatically into the VM, For example, please click in the password text box and then click the password: **Passw0rd!** **NOTE:** To ensure text is entered accurately avoid interacting or clicking in the VM until the text has finished being typed
+> The green text with the **T** icon can be clicked on and will be typed automatically into the VM, For example, please click in the password text box and then click the password: **Passw0rd!**
+>
+> > **NOTE:** To ensure text is entered accurately avoid interacting or clicking in the VM until the text has finished being typed

-**Build your first agent**
+### Build your first agent

 To start you're going to build your very first copilot powered by Generative answers.